iov42/core-sdk-dotnet/Readme.md

 var newIdentity = identityBuilder.Create();
 var issueIdentityResponse = await client.CreateIdentity(newIdentity);
 ```
 This will create a new identity on the platform using the identifier and keypair in newIdentity.
-If you wanted to start using this identity for calls to the platform you would need to create a new client passing this identity.
+If you wanted to switch to using this identity for calls to the platform you would need to create a new client passing this identity.

 ### Create an asset type